ab5w/Curriculum-vitae/craig-parker-cv.md

 Craig Parker

 e: craig@ab5w.com
 w: [http://ab5w.com](http://ab5w.com/about)

 #### Overview

 Senior systems administrator with a passion for automation and devops culture.
 Strong skills in Linux, scripting (PHP and Bash), configuration management (puppet) and webhosting environments.

 #### Experience highlights

-* Deployed and managed a large scale infrastructure of over 1900 nodes with puppet and puppetdb.
+* Deployed and managed a large scale infrastructure of over 2000 nodes with puppet and puppetdb.
 * Provisioned and managed a 40 node hadoop cluster with Cloudera and puppet.
 * Automated the adding of servers to backups, puppet and monitoring.
 * Automated the deployment of virtual cPanel linux servers.
 * Creation of puppet manifests and modules for the post deployment configuration and management of hypervisors, cPanel servers (both customer servers and shared hosting servers) and complex hosting customers.
+* Standardisation of backups across 1600 cPanel servers with puppet/puppetdb.
+* Creation of PHP classes used for the day to day management and automation of hosts.

 #### Key skills